databrickslabs/dbldatagen/CONTRIBUTING.md

 # Contributing to the Databricks Labs Data Generator
-We happily welcome contributions to *data-generator*.
+We happily welcome contributions to *dbldatagen*.

 We use GitHub Issues to track community reported issues and GitHub Pull Requests for accepting changes.